 - Children & Non-YHC Students: $3 per show

 Remaining tickets, if any, will be available at the door 30 minutes prior to each show.

 For answers to frequently asked questions about our public planetarium shows, click here.

-Featuring a live presenter and using the planetarium’s digital and optical star projectors to their fullest, this traditional star show allows audiences to explore the heavens as they appear above the mountains of north Georgia.
+Featuring a live presenter and using the planetarium’s digital and optical star projectors to their fullest, this traditional star show allows audiences to explore the heavens as they appear above the mountains of North Georgia.
 Learn how to identify the planets and stars currently visible in the night sky, take a guided tour of the constellations and hear some of their fascinating stories.
-Appropriate for general audiences.
+This show is appropriate for general audiences.

 Led Zeppelin’s cosmic concert remains one of the most popular music shows ever performed in planetariums.
 Back by popular demand, this full-dome video extravaganza is ready to rock Rollins Planetarium!
 This one-of-a-kind concert transports the audience into a series of fantastical and surrealistic settings, taking visitors on a captivating journey led by this legendary rock band.
 The motions are calculated to heighten the feeling of transport, drawing audiences deeper into the ever-changing landscape of sight and sound.
 The soundtrack includes Led Zeppelin classics such as “Kashmir,” “Black Dog,” “Over the Hills and Far Away,” “Stairway to Heaven” and “Rock and Roll.”

 *Cosmic Concerts are non-astronomy programs containing loud music, flashing lights, spinning stars and other effects that some may find disruptive.
 They are not recommended for those who may have conditions that could be aggravated by this experience.